juju/docs/1155-models.md

 ### Compare a bundle to a model

-An operator can compare a model with a charm bundle.
+A Juju administrator can compare a model with a charm bundle.
 This is useful for determining what has changed since the bundle was deployed or just how a model differs from a bundle that was not yet used.
 This topic is covered on the [Charm bundles](/t/charm-bundles/1058#heading--comparing-a-bundle-to-a-model) page.

     juju diff-bundle <bundle>